Spirochetes

 Answer:

-Salmonella possesses three types of antigen.
+Salmonella possesses three types of antigens.

 Salmonella Antigenic structure of antigen

-Pneumococcus Bacteria Questions and Answers
+Pneumococcus Bacteria

 Pneumococcus Short Essays